varnish/Varnish-Book/varnish_book.rst

 The child process
 .................

-The child process is where the real magic goes on.
-The child process consist of several different types of threads, including, but not limited
+The child process consist of several different types of threads, including, but not limited to:
-to:

 - Acceptor thread to accept new connections and delegate them
 - Worker threads - one per session.
 It's common to use hundreds of worker